Autoimmune diseases. Autoimmune skin diseases in cats and dogs using the example of pemphigus foliaceus. causes, clinical signs, diagnosis, treatment

 The term "anemia" means a decrease in the concentration of hemoglobin circulating in the blood.

 Most often, a decrease in the number of red blood cells is observed, but this is not at all necessary.
 The normal content of total hemoglobin in the blood of dogs ranges from 12-18 g per 100 ml of blood.
-We are talking about anemia if this figure falls below 12 g per 100 ml.
-In cats, the hemoglobin concentration threshold is normally below -10 g/100 ml of blood.
+We talk about anemia if this figure falls below 12 g per 100 ml.
+In cats, the normal hemoglobin concentration threshold is below 10 g/100 ml of blood.

-Usually anemia is divided into regenerative and regenerative.
+Anemia is usually divided into regenerative and aregenerative.
 This depends on the ability of the bone marrow to maintain the number of red blood cells circulating in the peripheral blood.

 Regenerative anemia

-Regenerative anemia is characterized by the appearance of reticulocytes in the peripheral blood, giving a picture of polychromatophilia associated with anisocytosis in smears.
-Regenerative anemia, in turn, are divided into regenerative anemia due to blood loss and anemia due to hemolysis.
+Regenerative anemia is characterized by the appearance of reticulocytes in the peripheral blood, giving a picture of polychromatophilia associated in smears with anisocytosis.
+Regenerative anemias, in turn, are divided into regenerative anemias due to blood loss and anemia due to hemolysis.

 Hemolytic anemia

 Table 1.
-Classification of AGA (PMC = direct Coombs method),
+Classification of AGA (DMC = direct Coombs method),

 ny with the presence of immunoglobulins on the surface of erythrocytes and sometimes in the blood serum, the action of which is directed towards the antigenic determinants of the patient’s erythrocyte membrane (Appendix 1).